jjjabcd/OCSAug/README.md

 echo "evaluation complete"

 ```
-single evaluate - single_eval.sh performs an evaluation using a single set of predictions.
+`single_eval.sh` - single evaluate (performs an evaluation using a single set of predictions.)
-Iterative evaluate (eval.sh) - Performs evaluations in a repeated manner across multiple sets of predictions.
+`eval.sh` - Iterative evaluate (Performs evaluations in a repeated manner across multiple sets of predictions.)